ocaml-mlx/mlx/README.md

 # mlx

-An OCaml syntax dialect which adds to JSX expressions to the language.
+An OCaml syntax dialect which adds JSX expressions to the language.

 ```
-let header title =
+let header ~children () =
   <header>
     <h1>title</h1>
   </header>